 Certified Play Therapist & Accredited Clinical Supervisor for Play and Creative Art Therapies (Play Therapy International)

 Masters in Counselling (University of Malaya)

 M.Sc.
-Biochemistry (University of Malaya)
+Biochemistry (University of Malaya, second M.Sc.)

 M.Sc.
-Biochemistry (University of Madras)
+Biochemistry (University of Madras, first M.Sc.)

-|Announcement: Due to a very full client schedule, Sudha will only be able to take on new clients from next year (2018).
+|Announcement: Due to a full client schedule, Sudha will only be able to take on new clients when there is availability starting early 2018.
 If you really need to talk to her, please do leave a message with our client coordinators.
 She will get back to you when possible.
 Meanwhile, our client co-ordinators can assist and direct you to another Rekindle clinician who might be able to support you.
 Thank you.|

 English, Konkani, Tamil, Hindi and Malay.